How to Spend a Day in Petone, Lower Hutt

 160 The Esplanade, Petone, Lower Hutt

 Conveniently located on The Esplanade is Seashore Cabaret, something of a Petone institution.
 Housed in the historic Petone rowing club, it's a fast-paced, retro-feeling diner with excellent views across the water.
-While the brunch menu is always hard to go past (think all the classics, done really well), the cabinet will also stop you in your tracks, as it overflows with goodies, both sweet and savoury.
-The coffee beans are the same as those roasted at the House of Good Fortune, just across town.
+While the brunch menu is always hard to go past (think all the classics, done really, really well), the cabinet will also stop you in your tracks, as it overflows with goodies, both sweet and savoury.
+The coffee beans are Good Fortune Coffee, roasted at House of Good Fortune, just across town.

 House of Good Fortune